SanniM3/SanniM3.github.io/blog/attention_1.md

 A useful analogy: imagine you’re a chef with excellent knife skills (compute), but every step of the recipe requires you to walk to a pantry 50 meters away and bring back ingredients one spoonful at a time (memory).
 Your knife skills don’t matter; you’re bottlenecked by walking back and forth.

-This is why almost all attention optimizations—FlashAttention most famously—focus not on reducing FLOPs, but on reducing memory traffic.
+This is why almost all attention optimizations, most famously, FlashAttention, focus not on reducing FLOPs, but on reducing memory traffic.
 Compute is cheap; memory is expensive.

 ## **Training attention vs inference attention: two worlds with different physics**

 The moment you move from training to inference, the attention mechanism undergoes a profound shift.
-This shift is so fundamental that efficient inference techniques look almost unrelated to efficient training techniques—because the bottlenecks flip.
+This shift is so fundamental that efficient inference techniques look almost unrelated to efficient training techniques, because the bottlenecks flip.

 During training, the model sees the entire sequence at once.
 Every token attends to every other token.
 The cost is fully quadratic.